Gastrointestinal Endoscopy

 Pebax® – Commonly known as PEBA, or polyether block amide, this material is used as a jacketing material in catheters providing structural support and strength while retaining flexibility.
 Pebax® is a versatile polymer with high elastic memory.
 Pebax®’s properties can be easily altered by varying its monomeric ratios and block types thus imparting a wide range of mechanical properties including flexibility.
 As engineered surface tubing, Pebax® catheter jacketing greatly enhances pushability of the device.
 This material is available in Shore D hardness ranges from 35 to 72.

 PEEK – Polyether ether ketone (PEEK) is a high performance fluoropolymer with excellent heat endurance and one of the highest strength-to-weight ratios available for a thermoplastic.
 PEEK products are used in a variety of medical applications due to their columnar stiffness and torsional strength even with very thin walls.
 PEEK can be produced with IDs as small as 0.002″ (0.051 mm) and walls as thin as 0.0015″ (0.0381 mm) nominal.
 PEEK Drawn Fiber is an alternative for catheter braiding where metal may not be preferable (such as with MRI, etc.).
 PEEK tubing is lightweight and able to withstand operating temperatures of 500 ºF (260 ºC).
-This biocompatible material tolerates high burst pressures and is thermoformable.
-PEEK is also resistant to gamma radiation, wear, and impact.
+PEEK tolerates high burst pressures and possesses exceptional torsion stability.
+PEEK is also thermoformable and resistant to gamma radiation, wear, and impact.

 PEEKshrink™ – Another advanced product from Zeus, this shrink-to-fit plastic provides a layer of protection for critical components which is particularly beneficial in medical applications where encapsulation is required.
 The polymer’s inherent purity and lubricity make it a prime choice for catheter and endoscopy components.

-PTFE – Polytetrafluoroethylene, or PTFE, is a highly lubricious material and the preferred material in many applications in the medical field.
-This material has the lowest coefficient of friction of any polymer and is biocompatible (USP Class VI approved).
-PTFE easily tolerates ETO and autoclave sterilizations and can perform at temperatures from -328 °F (-200 °C) to 500 °F (260 °C).
+PTFE – Polytetrafluoroethylene, or PTFE, is highly lubricious and is the preferred material in many applications in the medical field.
+This material has the lowest coefficient of friction of any polymer and easily tolerates ETO and autoclave sterilizations.
 This diverse polymer is available in a variety of forms including special profiles, monofilament, and multi-lumen for passing of wire guides, irrigation, steering cables, and more.

 Aeos™ ePTFE – This advanced polymer product from Zeus features microscopic pores in its structure by expanding PTFE under precise conditions.
 The resulting porous products are imparted with unique physical properties that make them ideal for use in medical devices.
 Aeos™ ePTFE has many of the same exceptional attributes as PTFE but differs because it provides the unique properties for applications requiring porosity.